smungroo17/NaturalSelection/README.md

 	- 	Every day, a certain amount of food appears in the environment (food represented as small purple circles) at random positions.
 The food from the previous day disappears.

-	- 	If a creature is located at a distance of < 10 (calculated using euclidean distance from coords) from a food source, it can direcly go and eat it (the food disappears from the environment).
+	- 	If a creature is located at a distance of < 10 du (calculated using euclidean distance from coords) from a food source, it can direcly go and eat it (the food disappears from the environment).
 This was put in place since the chances of a creature and food being at the same exact coordinates is practically 0. (x, y coords are doubles). (*1)